mschiffn/comp_ui_toolbox/README.md

 Although
 the initialization of
-a scattering operator is relatively costly, its application is extremely fast.
+a scattering operator is relatively costly, its evaluation is extremely fast.

 Typical applications include

 - regularized structured insonification,
 - coded excitation,
-- compressed sensing / sparse recovery, and
+- compressed sensing / sparse recovery,
+- statistical methods (Bayesian), and
 - machine learning.

 Usability and simplicity were crucial design paradigms.